 Verifying domain ownership with HTML or DNS

-Your new file should only contain your unique ID.
+This new file should only contain your unique ID.

 - The Hostname will be @

-- The record type will be TXT
+- The Record Type will be TXT/SPF

-- The destination will be the TXT value you received in your email.
+- The Destination will be the TXT value you received in your email